How to identify and target your ideal customer profile (ICP)

 An ICP answers two important questions:

 Finding the right companies can be relatively easy with firmographic data like industry, size, or location.
-But identifying the right people—the ones whose roles and responsibilities align with your solution—is often the harder and more important step.
+But identifying the right people whose responsibilities align with your solution is often the harder and more important step.
 These individuals are the decision-makers, champions, or influencers who can help move a deal forward.

-This guide will take you through everything you need to know about building and leveraging an ICP.
+This guide will take you through everything you need to know about building an ICP.

 Why do you need an ICP?

 If your sales and marketing teams are targeting everyone, they’re effectively targeting no one.
 Without focus, you risk wasting resources on accounts that may not convert or, worse, accounts that churn quickly after they do.
-That’s why having an ICP is so important—it provides clarity on who your ideal customer is and ensures your efforts are always directed at the right opportunities.
+That’s why having an ICP is so important.
+An ICP provides clarity on who your ideal customer is and ensures your efforts are always directed at the right opportunities.

 Advantages of a well-defined ICP and its impact on your business: